Wipro-Capstone-Project-Grp-9/ShopForHome/README.md

     BRAINTREE_PUBLIC_KEY=YOUR_BRAINTREE_PUBLIC_KEY
     BRAINTREE_PRIVATE_KEY=YOUR_BRAINTREE_PRIVATE_KEY
     ```
-4.  create another .env file inside client directory for REACT_APP_API_URL.
+4. Create another .env file inside client directory for REACT_APP_API_URL.

     ```bash
-    cd mern-ecommerce/client
+    cd Shop-For-Home/client
     sudo nano .env
     ```
     ##### sample code for frontend .env
     ```env
     REACT_APP_API_URL=YOUR_API_URL
+    Ours id is :- REACT_APP_API_URL= "http://localhost:5000/api/"
     ```
     ##### Instructions:
-    1. for mongodb atlas database creation follow this tutorial->https://www.youtube.com/watch?v=KKyag6t98g8
+    1. Create mongodb atlas database.
+Get the connection string to put in .env
-    2. you can use any random string as JWTSECRET
+    2. You can use any random string as JWTSECRET
-    3. for localhost REACT_APP_API_URL is http://localhost:5000/api
+    3. For localhost REACT_APP_API_URL is http://localhost:5000/api
-       but for heroku (server deployment) it will be different
     4. #### note: add .env on .gitignore
-    5. for server deployment use secrets directly

 5. <b>deploy this project</b> on your local server by using this command
     ```bash
-    cd mern-ecommerce
+    cd Shop-For-Home
     npm run dev
     ```
     #### note: both backend & frontend server will start at once with the above command.